mxagar/deep_learning_udacity/02_Pytorch_Guide/lab/pytorch_example_00/README.md

 Mikel Sagardia, 2021.
 No guarantees.

-You are free to copy and re-use my code, I'd appreciate if you'd reference my authorship and the sources I have used.
+You are free to copy and re-use my code; please, reference my authorship and, especially, the sources I have used.